shahin-bayat/codetree/README.md

 ## License

+## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.